 Time boxing is another great method for people who are easily distracted by small tasks or interruptions.
 Research has found that those bite-sized tasks or interruptions can disrupt concentration for up to 30 minutes!
 That means that something as common as email notifications (which can realistically appear every minute depending on how much of your work is done via email) could be causing you to be distracted for hours of your day, every day!
 That leaves you with very little time to focus on your actual work.

 With time boxing, you’re held accountable to your daily plans by allotting specific periods of time for specific work.
 For example, you would box task one from 9-10:30 am, task two from 10:30-1 pm, task three from 2-4 pm, and so on.
 This prevents you from spending hours working on something that should only take you 45 (focused!) minutes.
 There’s a saying that work will take however long you want it to.
 Have you ever noticed that you can take a week to do the exact same work you’ve done before in two or three days?
 That’s because the longer we have to do something, the more we push it.
-By setting a specific time to complete each task—and adhering to it—your work will get done sooner.
+By systemizing and setting specific times to complete each task—and adhering to it—your work will get done sooner.

 The Pareto Principle or 80/20 Rule